Acne Treatment | Acne Vulgaris Diagnostics & Treatment

 Are there any natural remedies for acne?

-While natural remedies like tea tree oil, aloe vera, and green tea may have some benefits, it is crucial to consult a dermatologist for personalised treatment.
+While natural remedies like tea tree oil, aloe vera, and green tea may have some benefits, it is crucial to consult a dermatologist for personalised treating acne.
 Medical-grade treatments and prescription medications are often more effective in managing acne.

 When should I see a doctor for acne treatment?